utrechtjug/banners/README.md

-> Our meetups' banners history.
+> Our meetup's banners' history.